sdeehub/moviemeand.you/_posts/2020-11-06-dangerous-minds.md

   - "Photos"
   - "Plant"
 show_date: 1995-AUG-11
-quote: What should i tell them?
+quote: What should I tell them?
 If they don't want to die remember to knock?
 quote_character: Louanne
 ---